37.107.118 MARIJUANA AND MARIJUANA-INFUSED PRODUCTS PROVIDER LICENSEE REQUIREMENTS

 (c) toilet facilities that are maintained in a sanitary condition and good repair.

-(11) A licensee must establish written standard operating procedures to produce marijuana and maintain them on the registered premises.
+(11) A licensee must establish written standard operating procedures to produce marijuana.
+The licensee must maintain those procedures on the registered premises and make them available for department inspection at all times.
 The standard operating procedures must include:

 (a) when and how all pesticides or other chemicals are to be applied during the production process;